jundalisay/superb/content/en/research/kepler/harmony/book-1/intro2.md

 In that case in fact the application of Book 10 in deciding the kinds of figures would have been evident.
 Snel men­ tions geometrical authors who are said to make no use of Book 10 of Euclid.

-Of course all of them deal with either linear or solid problems, and in connection with such figures or quantities as have no purpose within themselves, but obviously aim at other applications, and would not be investigated otherwise.
-But the regular figures are investigated on their own account as archetypes, have their own perfection within themselves, and are among the subjects of plane problems, notwithstanding the fact that a solid is also enclosed by plane faces.
+Of course, all of them deal with either linear or solid problems, and in connection with such figures or quantities as have no purpose within themselves, but obviously aim at other applications, and would not be investigated otherwise.

+But the regular shapes are investigated on their own account as archetypes, have their own perfection within themselves, and are among the subjects of plane problems, notwithstanding the fact that a solid is also enclosed by plane faces.
 In the same way the material of the tenth Book also relates chiefly to plane surfaces.
 Why then should those of varying kinds be mentioned?

 Or why should the goods which Codrus did not buy to feed his belly with them, but which Cleopatra bought to ornament her ears, be reckoned cheap?